Skip to Content

 Ben Johnson, Sports Digital Reporter

-Ben is a senior communication studies major with a history minor.
+Ben is a senior communication studies major.
 He is from Hanover, Pennsylvania.
 After college he hopes to pursue a career in journalism or sports journalism.
+In addition to working for The Villager, Ben interns at CareFirst & the Baltimore Ravens.
 Ben enjoys covering sports and is the sports digital reporter for the Villager.

 Emma Hartman